quiniver/LlamaGraph/README.md

 **Typical file view in 2D**

 ![Multi-file 2D comparison](./media/this-is-expected.webp)
 This one is what we expect when reaching the vram limit: Token gen and prompt processing remain at a plateau since more layers cannot be offloaded to GPU.
+With your current hardware, obviously there is nothing you can do to improve performanece, here is your limit.

 **Unexpected sudden performance drop of prompt processing**
 Even when TG looks reasonable, PP can collapse at certain layer counts.
 Visualizing both makes these problems obvious.